-4 secrets for crushing your 2018 goals
+4 secrets for crushing your goals this year

-We’re well into 2018 (it’s already February, what?!!!), and it’s about this time every year that I crack open my New Years resolutions and take a look at how I’m doing.
+We’re well into the year (it’s already past February, what?!!!), and it’s about this time every year that I crack open my New Years resolutions and take a look at how I’m doing.
 I’ve been setting New Year's resolutions now for over 15 years, and I've got four secrets that, combined with my superpower of staying focused (my wife hates that I can't start a movie without finishing it), has helped me cross off almost all of the goals that I set for myself each year.

 So what're these four super secrets to setting and accomplishing goals?
 Here you go: